hgarrereyn/OCRaaP/README.md

 OCRaaP (Optical Character Recognition as a Program) is a handwritten, two-dimensional programming language designed for maximum ease of use and portability (all you need is some paper and a pen).

+# Quick usage

+You can run the example programs like so:

+*While in the root directory,*

+`python interpreter.py -i examples/helloWorld.jpg`

+This will run the program and print any output.
+If the program requires input, it will halt and wait for you to enter a string in the terminal.

+Alternatively, to debug a program, add the `-d` flag:

+`python interpreter.py -i examples/helloWorld.jpg -d`

+This will open up a window where you can step through the program.
+Simply press any key while the window is active to perform one execution step.
+Additionally, the current symbol, coordinate and stack values will be printed in the terminal.

 # In this repo

 In this repo you will find the following files and folders: